bsu-cs222-fall23-dll/FinalProject-TeamE-Iteration2/README.md

 Branches
 -'sunghoohong': This branch contains all the commits

-Error that we are having:
+Compile Error that we are having:

 Exception in thread "AWT-EventQueue-0" java.lang.NullPointerException: Cannot invoke "String.isEmpty()" because "org.example.RegularCalculator.operator" is null
 	at org.example.ButtonClickListener.actionPerformed(ButtonClickListener.java:81)